-2019 – a very eventful year for agriculture and the environment is coming
+2019 – definitely a very eventful year for agriculture and the environment July 2019

 This is why I made the decision to get back into the fertiliser importing and distribution business.
 From my assessment, all the existing independent companies were small, and operate in small areas of the country only.
 None were in a position to supply true RPR at competitive prices throughout the country.
 Perhaps most importantly, none have the knowledge and determination to face up to the duopoly over the massive issue of phosphate and N pollution from soluble fertilisers.
 They are not attacked by the ‘Big 2’ because they pose no threat to them; in fact their mere existence is used as a positive by the ‘Big 2’ to ‘prove’ to the Commerce Commission that there is competition in the fertiliser industry.

 But now, Quinfert is once again providing both RPR and blends of it with high-analysis soluble P (QSR) from one end of New Zealand to the other.
 On the nitrogen side, the extremely efficient ONEsystem (wetted, urease-inhibitor treated prilled urea) is now increasingly being recognised as being twice as effective as granular urea.
 Literally only half the quantity of N is needed, simply because the atrocious level of N losses to the environment from traditional granular urea are minimised.
 These initiatives haven’t made me very popular with the fertiliser industry, but nothing new there!